ABOUT THE SYMPOSIUM

 American Medical Association Accreditation Statement

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the Wilderness Medical Society and The Mountain Medicine Institute LLC.
-The Wilderness Medical Society is accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Wilderness Medical Society (WMS) and Silverton Medical Rescue.
+The WMS is accredited by the ACCME to provide continuing medical education for physicians.

 Paramedics and EMT’s recieve Continuing Education credits approved through the State of Colorado and the State of New Mexico.